liamsmith3194/otter-hockey/README.md

 - Viewing the basket on a mobile/smaller devices shows a very different layout.
 - All the basket details are spread across the width of the screen.
-- The product image is at the top of the screen and centred followed by product name, rating, size and sku all left aligned.
+- The product image is at the top of the screen and centered followed by product name, rating, size and sku all left aligned.
-- The price is centred and bold
+- The price is centered and bold
 - The quantity selector is on the following row
 - Followed by the subtotal copying the price styling.
-- The bin icon is the last graphic centred below the subtotal.
+- The bin icon is the last graphic centered below the subtotal.

 ![Mobile Basket 1](https://raw.githubusercontent.com/liamsmith3194/otter-hockey/main/static/readme-images/basket-1-mobile.PNG)